ghc-proposals/ghc-proposals/proposals/0000-extended-let.rst

 #.
 Wildcards are allowed in the right-hand side of local synonyms.
 At usage sites of the
    synonym, the synonym is expanded.
 It is an error if that location does not allow wildcards.
-   The wildcard is understood to stand for just one type shared among all the expansions.
+   The wildcard is understood to stand for just one type shared among all the expansions, and the type it is unified with must be in scope at the location the synonym is defined.

 Effects
 ~~~~~~~